 Even if the other driver was undoubtedly at fault, do not make allegations or otherwise invite confrontation.
 Instead, ask if the other person is OK to help defuse any tension.
 Take deep breaths if you feel anger building.

-You must contact police, no matter how trivial the situation.
-Typically people should not act as judges with regard to the harshness of an incident.
-That’s for police to determine.
-In addition, you need an official police report to document what exactly occurred.
+You must contact the police, no matter how trivial the situation.
+Typically people should not act as judges about the harshness of an incident.
+That’s for the police to determine.
+Also, you need an official police report to document what exactly occurred.